bartek/bartek.github.io/pages/analytics-without-google.md

 ![GoAccess Multiple Logs](/static/analytics-google/goaccess-multilog.png)

-Of course, because of the platform we're on (Linux!), we can limit the amount of access logs.
+Of course, because of the platform we're on (Linux!), we can compose the data our application will capture in various ways.
 For example, assuming I rotated logs on a daily basis and wanted the last 15 days of log files (including today):

     zcat /var/log/nginx/access.log.{1..15}.gz | ./goccess /var/log/nginx/access.log -